 Louisiana PRISM implementation status is currently identified as Partial Participation (Step 3 - Denying for Federal OOS orders).
-States must achieve a status of Full Participation (STEP 6 - Denying and Suspending for Federal OOS Orders) by October 01, 2020.
-PRISM Legislation will be submitted by April 2020 to provide for Full Participation.
+States must achieve a status of Full Participation (STEP 6 - Denying and Suspending for Federal OOS Orders) by October 1, 2020.
+PRISM Legislation has been submitted and signed by the Governor to provide for Full Participation (effective August 1, 2019).
+Office of Motor Vehicles is currently working on internal policy and controls to "flip the switch" to deny and suspend registration for Federal OOS Orders and to allow inspectors to query DOT numbers, license plates, and VIN numbers, which will show Federal OOS Orders on Carriers registered in and outside of the state.
+Louisiana will achieve status of Full Participation before the October 1, 2020 deadline.